Elektro-On-Github/TheHiddenWiredProject/README_ENGLISH.md

 TheHiddenWiredProject (THWP) is a keylogger with an integrated backdoor designed to be ultra stealthy because all traffic generated is routed through Tor!

+Remove Defender?
+Yes, TheHiddenWiredProject was programmed to remove Windows Defender, disable notifications, and even block Windows updates!
+The cool part?
+It only removes the Defender engine, not the GUI, so no one will suspect a thing!

 Is it safe?
 Yeah bro, it's 100% safe, you can modify the code however you want without issues, while Tor helps you hide your server (used to listen to the keylogger and use the backdoor).